-- Demonstrate the correlation of lecture concepts with laboratory exercises. - Distinguish the difference between knowledge of biological concepts and the application and analysis of biological concepts. - □ Use a compound and dissecting microscope to identify microscopic structures. - Explain and illustrate concepts of cell biology including: function and properties of cells, diffusion and osmosis, organic molecules, enzyme structure and function, molecular genetics, mitosis and meiosis, and human genetics.
+- Demonstrate the correlation of lecture concepts with laboratory exercises. - Use a compound and dissecting microscope to identify microscopic structures. - Explain and illustrate concepts of cell biology including: function and properties of cells, diffusion and osmosis, organic molecules (carbohydrates, proteins, lipids, nucleic acids), enzyme structure and function, molecular genetics, mitosis and meiosis, and human genetics. - Relate the structure of tissues and organs to its function. - Identify gross anatomy of a fetal pig.